jan-hendrik-lang/MemoryInvestigator/README.md

 - **LLM's Hallucination**: Since LLMs rely on probabilistic text generation, they may generate facts, references, or conclusions that appear credible but are ultimately misleading or false.
 This poses a serious risk in forensic investigations, where accuracy is essential.
 - **LLM's Privacy Risks**: Digital forensics often involves handling sensitive data.
 The LLM's provider could potentially use this information for model training or even industrial espionage.
 - **LLM's Bias**: Misleading biases can arise due to incorrect prompts, flawed data, or confirmation bias.
-- **EU AI Act**: The EU AI Act (Regulation (EU) 2024/1689) sets guidelines for the development and use of AI within the EU.
+- **EU AI Act**: The EU AI Act _(Regulation (EU) 2024/1689)_ sets guidelines for the development and use of AI within the EU.
 Research is not affected by the regulation.
 However, if the software is used in real-world applications, the level of risk depends on the user.
-If law enforcement is using it, there are no additional strict regulations.
-If a company, such as one securing a data center, deploys the software, the risk is limited and subject to fewer regulations.
+If law enforcement is using it, there are additional strict regulations.
+If a company, such as a data center, deploys the software, the risk is limited and subject to fewer regulations.
 - **Forensic Software in Court**: Due to reliability concerns and the fact that an LLM is a black-box system, it will be difficult - if not impossible - to use its output as evidence in court.

 By acknowledging these ethical and technical challenges, users can better manage the risks through the following steps: